colinhumber/HUMAStarPathfinder/README.md

 See the [header](HUMAStarPathfinder/HUMAStarPathfinder.h) for full documentation.

 ## Installation
-Just add the four files in `HUMAStarPathfinder` to your project.
+Just add the four files in `HUMAStarPathfinder` to your project

 - HUMAStarPathfinder.h and .m
 - HUMAStarPathfinderNode.h and .m

+or add `HUMAStarPathfinder` to your Podfile if you're using CocoaPods.

 ## License
 Released under the [MIT license](LICENSE)